 Immunologic: Antibody development (2%)

 Respiratory: Pleural effusion (1%)

-<1% (Limited to important or life-threatening): Anaphylaxis, capillary leak syndrome, cardiac arrhythmia, eosinophilia, hypoxia, leukocytosis, liver function impairment (transient), pericarditis, prolonged prothrombin time, respiratory distress, rigors, sore throat, supraventricular cardiac arrhythmia, syncope, thrombocythemia, thrombophlebitis
+<1% (Limited to important or life-threatening): Anaphylaxis, capillary leak syndrome, cardiac arrhythmia, dizziness, eosinophilia, flushing, hypotension, hypoxia, injection site reaction, leukocytosis, liver function impairment (transient), pain, prolonged prothrombin time, respiratory distress, supraventricular cardiac arrhythmia, syncope, thrombocythemia, thrombosis

 Concerns related to adverse effects: